PritRaj1/NonConvex-RUST/README.md

     xdg-open target/criterion/report/index.html  # on Linux
     start target/criterion/report/index.html  # on Windows
     ```
+6. Add sources and more information to the respective algorithm .md file - so that others can learn and share too!
-6. Commit and push
+7. Commit and push
-7. Open a Pull Request
+8. Open a Pull Request

 ## License